-If you have any additional questions not addressed on this page, please contact Program Director, Chicago Grants and Initiatives, Jenny Siegenthaler, at email@example.com.
+If you have any additional questions not addressed on this page, please contact [email protected].

-Projects that examine one or more of the following:
+Projects that meet the guidelines examine one or more of the following:

-- Visual artists and designers who spent time living and working in Chicago, and whose time and interactions in the city were formative in their development.
+- Artists and designers who work or worked within visual disciplines and spent time living and working on the lands now known as Chicago, and whose time and interactions with this place were formative in their development.

 - Works of art or design created, fabricated, and/or commissioned in Chicago.

 - Organizations, groups, events, or experiences that shed light on Chicago’s history as a source of American art and design.

 What artistic and creative disciplines are supported?

 The initiative supports projects that center visual art and design, including initiatives that are interdisciplinary or involve community-engaged elements.
 Projects centering dance, music, or theater are not currently eligible.

 Will projects on architecture be considered?